Common Problems Caused By Wisdom Tooth

 In other cases, your tooth might only grow part way and then a flap of gum tissue might grow over it.
 This could lead to bacterial infection if food particles become stuck between the excess gum tissue and teeth.

 Wisdom tooth crowding could also cause your teeth to grow in a way that they cut into your cheeks.
 The chance of this happening increases if your teeth and jaw bones are not properly aligned.

 Why have Wisdom Tooth Removed?

-They are not essential for daily functioning.
+Simply put, they are not essential for daily function.
 They can become more problematic and cause inflammation and pain when chewing, talking, laughing or smiling.
-You will want to remove them if you want to live more comfortably.
-You can also have your wisdom tooth removed so you don’t have to worry about bleeding that occurs when accidentally biting your cheeks.
+You may want to remove them if you want to live more comfortably.
+You can also have your wisdom teeth removed so you don’t have to worry about bleeding that occurs when accidentally biting your cheeks.